Who Can Apply

 IMPORTANT: The NCA is not an educational institution as defined by Canada Revenue Agency and therefore cannot provide official income tax receipts for assessment fees.
 Based on a CRA directive issued in 2014, income tax receipts are issued for fees paid for completed NCA exams.

-- Update to NCA Canadian Professional Responsibility Syllabus January 30, 2017
+- Update to NCA Foundations of Canadian Law Syllabus March 16, 2017